Dragovorn/essentials/README.md

 - !quote \<num\> - Sends the quote bound to that id
 - !quote - Sends a random quote from the list
 - !discord - Sends the streamer configured discord link
+- !uptime - Sends the uptime of the stream (using the built in Dragon Bot Twitch API)

 Console Commands
 ----------------